 At first glance the possession statistic seems to be fairly trivial: who controls most of the ball during the 90 minutes?
 There are however some details that can have quite an impact on the final number.
 The simplest approach is to approximate possession with touches.
 This can however favor teams that try to play short and controlled passes and prefer a slow build-up play.
 On the other extreme you could try to assess possession for every second of the game and even interpret a uncontrolled clearance as giving up possession.
 The OptaPro Blog has written a very good article on this exact topic.

-In this post I want to look at some extreme values of this data across time and leagues.
+In this post I want to look at some values of this statistic across time and leagues.
 The possession numbers are a very powerful statistic and tell a few interesting stories.

 Below chart shows the average difference in possession within each league across time.
 A value of 20% means that, on average, the team with the higher possession has 20% more of the ball than the opponent, i.e. a 60/40 possession split.
 Over the last eight seasons we can oberserve an upwards trend in this statistics across all top European leagues.
 One explanation may be the growing dispersion in the quality of teams which has been fueled by outside investors, Champions League price money and ever more highly renumerated broadcasting contracts.
 Less well off teams may not be able to compete at eye level anymore and need to give up possession to reduce their game to a stable defence and a counter-attacking approach.